DCC-Lab/PyHardwareLibrary/README-USB.md

 1. The **bInterfaceClass** (0x03) says that if you choose interface #0, then you will be speaking to a Human Interface Device, which typically means keyboard, mouse, etc...
 The **bInterfaceSubClass** and protocol are sufficient for the computer to determine whether or not it can manage it.
 In this case, the **bInterfaceProtocol** says it acts like a keyboard.
 2. We don't need to dig deeper in Human Interface Devices at this point, but the computer will communicate with the device with accepted protocols on endpoint 0.
+3. Some devices (in fact, most scientific equipment) will be "*serializable*".
+When this information is included in the USB Interface Descriptor, the system will have sufficient information to create a virtual serial port.
+At that point, the device will "appear" as a regular serial device (COM on Windows, `/dev/cu.*` on macOS and Linux).
+You can then connect to it like an old-style serial port.

 ### Input and output endpoints

 Finally, each USB interface has communication channels, or **endpoints**, that it decides to define for its purpose.
 An end point is a one-way communication either to the device (OUT) or into the computer (IN).
 This Kensington Pointer has a single input enpoint, which means we cannot "talk" to it, we can only "read" from it.
-Its description is the following:
+Its **USB Endpoint Descriptor** is the following:

 ```python
       ENDPOINT 0x81: Interrupt IN ==========================